-Some of the offers and benefits provided by community energy are eloquently described by the last energy and climate change minister, Chris Skidmore: ‘I continue to believe that Community Energy remains an important part of the energy system, delivering energy efficiency and demand management, supporting switching and engaging the wider community on the key challenges of the energy transition and wider climate change as well as owning generation assets’[1].
-To achieve the urgent (and just) energy transition we need ‘to take the population with us’ (Chris Skidmore).
+Some of the offers and benefits provided by community energy are eloquently described by Chris Skidmore MP, when he was energy and climate change minister,: ‘I continue to believe that Community Energy remains an important part of the energy system, delivering energy efficiency and demand management, supporting switching and engaging the wider community on the key challenges of the energy transition and wider climate change as well as owning generation assets’[1].
+To achieve the energy transition we need ‘to take the population with us’ (Chris Skidmore).
 As a trusted intermediary community energy is best placed to do that by advocating and delivering changes such as local renewable energy, smart meters, energy audits, energy efficiency retrofits etc. An army of local enthusiasts and experts is waiting and wanting to help achieve the energy transition.

 • Energy and Climate Change